 Banking in Turkey as an Expat

-Expats are free to open a bank account in Turkey.
+Expats in Turkey are free to open a bank account, with a range of Turkish banks available to expats.
 However, you will be required to provide certain documents including:

 - A valid Turkish residence permit